 So let’s get started!

 HOW TO MAKE A SUCCULENT BOWL – MY TIPS

 - Find your bowls or planters.
-These can get pricy, but I always find Kmart has a nice range of very affordable pots and planters, Bunnings has some nice little terracotta pots, people on Facebook Marketplace or at markets often sell them cheaply.
+These can get pricy.
+Designer Plants has a nice range of very affordable pots and planters.
+(And a great range of pots made of recycled plastic which is really cool!), and Bunnings has some nice little terracotta pots, people on Facebook Marketplace or at markets often sell pots cheaply too.
 Whatever you get, try to get one with a hole/holes on the bottom for drainage.

 - You can even find free planters!
 I keep an eye out at markets for pots and bowls and for vergeside collections because lots of people throw out old pots or things that could make cute planters – look at this old mid-century letterbox I found on the side of the road, it made an ideal succulent planter.

 - You don’t have to do this step, but I like to add a bottom layer of rocks at the bottom of your pot for drainage – I just use that cheap bluestone.

 - Succulents usually tend to like well-draining, slightly more sandy soil, but they are not fussy.
 I’ve used both soil just dug up from our garden and specialist succulent soil/potting mix – both have worked fine.

 - You know how you buy some plants or seedlings from the nursery and the little tag tells you to space them 25 – 30cm apart.
 Succulents are different – you CAN squish them together.
 They don’t mind it!
 So go for it.
 You don’t need to plant baby ones and wait until they grow big, as you create your DIY succulent bowl, you can plant them all quite tightly up against each other.

 - Don’t overwater succulents, they hate having really soggy roots.
 Think about where most succulents are from – really dry environments.
 It makes sense that they don’t like being overwatered.
 I tend to give mine a light misting with the hose every few days, but they can go for longer without being watered.